syncfusion-content/wpf-docs/wpf/DockingManager/Dealing-with-Windows.md

 #### Customizing ContextmenuItems Visibility

-The default context menu will be visible on right clicking the different state child windows and it visibility can be customized.
+The default context menu is visible on right-clicking the different state child windows and its visibility can be customized.

-The default context menu items shown as in the following screenshot:
+The default context menu items as shown in the following screenshot:

 ![](Dealing-with-Windows_images/Dealing-with-Windows_img25.jpeg)